Mastering English Punctuation: Using Colons and Semicolons

 Conclusion

-In this article, I have explained two very common punctuation marks.
+In this article, I have explained two very common punctuation marks: the colon and the semicolon.

-And here are two final examples of how to use them.
+Here are two final examples of how to use them:

 They are: the colon and semicolon.